 - Heppenstall CP, Wilkinson TJ, Hanger HC, et al; Frailty: dominos or deliberation?
 N Z Med J. 2009 Jul 24;122(1299):42-53.

-- Rodrigues MA, Facchini LA, Thume E, et al; Gender and incidence of functional disability in the elderly: a systematic Cad Saude Publica.
+- Rodrigues MA, Facchini LA, Thume E, et al; Gender and incidence of functional disability in the elderly: a systematic review.
+Cad Saude Publica.
 2009;25 Suppl 3:S464-76.

 - Health Promotion and Preventive Care; British Geriatrics Society (BGS) Best Practice Guide 4.1 (reviewed 2005)